repkins/subnautica-terraforming-mod/README.md

 ## Solution structure

-Solution contains 3 projects: 1 containing shared logic for both games and 2 is class library projects used for targeting each game separately.
+Solution contains 3 projects: 1 containing shared logic for both games and 2 is class library projects targeting each game separately.

 Class libraries are meant to be loaded by mod loaders:
  - **BepInEx** (general mod loader supporting almost all Unity versions of shipped games running on)